 Dog Breeding Establishments

-The law requires anyone breeding dogs for commercial purposes to be licensed, whether they are at commercial or domestic premises.
+The Animal Welfare (Breeding of Dogs) (Wales) Regulations 2014 requires anyone breeding three or more litters of puppies in a 12 month period to have a licence.
+It is required that anyone breeding dogs for commercial purposes to be licensed, whether they are at commercial or domestic premises.

 This means that anybody breeding dogs for commercial gain MUST gain a local authority licence before they start their business.